Penske Logistics, LG Electronics, Lear Corp. investments reflect expanding state economy; nearly $160-million private capital spurs 1,130 jobs

 “We are proud to partner with Lear on this exciting new project,” said Flint Mayor Karen Weaver.
 “This project will provide hundreds of hard-working Flint residents an opportunity to obtain good paying jobs within the city limits.
 We are happy to welcome another new company to Flint, and look forward to the boost it will give our local economy.
 It’s been a long time coming.”

-Building the iconic former Buick City site is a major boost to the city’s economic prospects.
+Building on the iconic former Buick City site is a major boost to the city’s economic prospects.

-“Lear’s presence here will continue the rich automotive history that’s been a part of our region for decades,” said Tim Herman, CEO of the Flint & Genesee Chamber of Commerce.
-“The chamber looks forward to working with Lear and providing the support that the company needs to be successful in Flint.”
+“Lear’s presence in Flint will continue the rich automotive history that’s been a part of our region for decades,” said Tim Herman, CEO of the Flint & Genesee Chamber of Commerce.
+“The Chamber looks forward to working with Lear and providing the support that the company needs to be successful here.”